nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## First Glance
-The following image describes how `Food Guide` looks like upon opening the application.
+The following image describes how `NUSEatWhere` looks like upon opening the application.

 ![Ui](images/user-guide/UgGuiGuide.png)